Registered dietitians (RDs) are health professionals who teach

 food companies, and private practices.

 A registered dietitian is registered with the provincial regulatory body that monitors the competence of individuals and protects the public from unsafe or unethical practice.
-Call your local hospital or health department for the names of registered dietitians in your area.
+Call your local hospital or health unit for the names of registered dietitians in your area.

 specialized areas of practice, such as pediatric or renal nutrition, nutrition